davidjb/2019-history-of-an-emoji-talk/slides.md

 * Look familiar?
 * This is part of the 2 Tone Records logo, and it appeared across their label's artists from 1979 to 1985
-* On the left is our boy - the figure 2 Tone called "Walt Jabsco"
+* On the left is our boy - he was named "Walt Jabsco"
-* "Rude boy" style, British Ska -- black suit, white shirt, tie, pork pie hat & loafters
+* Came from a charity shop American bowling shirt the label's founder purchased -- and "Walt Jabsco" was embroidered on the shirt
-* The name came from an old op-shop American bowling shirt the label's founder purchased -- and "Walt Jabsco" was embroidered on the shirt
+* Anyway: **"Rude boy" style**, British Ska -- black suit, white shirt, tie, pork pie hat & loafters
 * But why is it so?

 ---